roots/bud/packages/@roots/bud-tailwindcss/src/docs/README.md

 bud.use(['@roots/bud-postcss', '@roots/bud-tailwindcss'])
 ```

-Again, take note that [@roots/bud-postcss]([[base]]/packages/@roots/bud-postcss/README.md) is required to utilize [@roots/bud-tailwindcss]([[base]]/packages/@roots/bud-tailwindcss/README.md).
+Again, take note that `@roots/bud-postcss` is required to utilize `@roots/bud-tailwindcss`.

-You should now be good to utilize tailwind in your [@roots/bud](https://github.com/roots/bud/tree/stable/README.md) project.
+You should now be good to utilize tailwind in your `@roots/bud-tailwindcss` project.
 You may use it with scss or postcss.

-If you need a tailwindcss config file to get started with you may also pull one into your project with the `bud publish` command:
+If you need a tailwindcss config file to get started with you may also pull one into your project with the [`bud publish` command](docs:cli).

 ```sh
 yarn bud publish @roots/bud-tailwindcss tailwind.config.js